mitasse/copier-pypackage/README.md

     - Security audit with [Bandit]
 - Tests run and coverage with [pytest] and [pytest-cov], respectively
 - Ready-to-use command-line interface with [Click]
-- CDTNG compliant for Giseh

-The template supports Python 3.8 or newer.
+The template supports Python 3.9 or newer.

 [bandit]: https://github.com/PyCQA/bandit